-- 5. Specify the settings: - Enable DLNA Media Server.
-Select this check box to enable this device to act as a media server. - Rescan media files.
 The router automatically scans for media files whenever new files are added to your ReadySHARE USB storage device.
-Only a shared folder with All no password in Read Access can be scanned for media files.
-To scan for new media files immediately, click the Rescan media files button. - Media Server Name.
-Click the Click here to change the Device name link to change the router's media server name.
+Only a shared folder with All - no password in Read Access can be scanned for media files.

+8. Click the Apply button.
+Your settings are saved.